What is Health?

 - being strong, both physically and mentally

-Some people also include health risks: or rather not being at risk for disease such as heart disease, hypertension, cancer, diabetes and atherosclerosis.
+Some people also include health risks: or rather not being at risk for disease such as heart disease, hypertension (blood pressure), cancer, diabetes and atherosclerosis.

 Do you feel healthy at this moment?
 If so why?
 If not why not?